ligato/docs/docs/developer-guide/control-flows.md

 This section describes the behavior of the KV Scheduler system using examples accompanied by UML control-flow diagrams.
 Each example covers a specific scenario using configuration items supported by the VPP and Linux plugins.
 The diagrams illustrate the interactions between the KV Scheduler, NB plane and KV Descriptors for an executed configuration transaction.

 To improve readability, the examples use shortened keys without prefixes, or in some cases, more descriptive aliases, as object identifiers.
-For example, `my-route` is used as a placeholder for a user-defined route, which otherwise would be identified by a [key](../user-guide/reference.md#vpp-keys) composed of a destination network, outgoing interface and next hop address.
+For example, `my-route` is used as a placeholder for a user-defined route, which otherwise would be identified by a [VPP route key][vpp-key] composed of a destination network, outgoing interface and next hop address.

 In addition, most of the configuration items that are automatically created in the SB plane are omitted from the diagrams since they do not play any role in the scenarios described below.
 These items are retrieved from the VPP and Linux plugins during the first resync.
 Examples include routes and physical interfaces.

 !!!
 Note
     The UML diagrams are plotted as SVG images.
-They also contain links to diagrams presenting the state of the graph with values at the end of every transaction.
+They contain links to diagrams presenting the state of the graph with values at the end of every transaction.
     To access these links, the UML diagrams must be opened as standalone inside a separate web browser tab.

+---

 ### Example: AF-Packet interface

 `AF-Packet` is a VPP interface type attached to a host OS interface.
 It captures all incoming traffic, and permits Tx packet injection through a socket interface.

 The host OS interface must exist before the `AF-Packet` interface is created.
-This could be problematic because the vpp-agent does not control or configure the host OS interface.
-Instead, this task could be handled by an external process or an administrator during vpp-agent run-time.
+This could be problematic because the VPP agent does not control or configure the host OS interface.
+Instead, this task could be handled by an external process or an administrator during VPP agent run-time.
 In this situation, there is no key-value pair to resolve `AF-Packet` dependencies.

 The KV Scheduler solves this problem by supporting external object notifications through the use of the `PushSBNotification(key, value, metadata)` method.
 Values received through notifications are denoted as `OBTAINED`.
 They cannot be removed by a resync even though they are not explicitly configured by NB.
 Obtained values are allowed to have their own descriptors.
 The `Retrieve()` operation is called to refresh the graph.
  `Create`, `Delete` and `Update` operations are never used because:

  - obtained values are updated externally.
- - vpp-agent is notified about any changes _after_ they have occurred.
+ - VPP agent is notified about any changes _after_ they have occurred.

 The Linux plugin support an `InterfaceWatcher` descriptor.
-It retrieves and generates notifications regarding Linux interfaces in the default network namespace of the vpp-agent.
+It retrieves and generates notifications regarding Linux interfaces in the default network namespace of the VPP agent.
 Linux interfaces are assigned unique keys using their host names with `linux/interface/host-name/eth1` serving as an example.
 The `AF-Packet` interface then defines the dependency referencing the key with the host name of the interface it is supposed to attach to.
 Note that it cannot attach